vasdee/git-tag-flow/README.md

 Example of a general purpose build pipeline that can create a `latest` docker image or fix version depending on the build condition.
-For reference, this particular build pipeline extract is from Azure Devops.
+For reference, this particular build pipeline extract is from Azure DevOps.

 ```yaml